ps-tuebingen-courses/pl1-lecture-notes/src/24-defunctionalization/defunctionalization.md

 addressed how to reverse the lambda lifting part.

-Historical notes: Defunctionalization was proposed by John Reynolds in 1972 in his landmark paper "Reynolds, John (August 1972). ""Definitional Interpreters for Higher-Order Programming Languages".
+Historical notes: Defunctionalization was proposed by John Reynolds in 1972 in his landmark paper "Definitional Interpreters for Higher-Order Programming Languages".
 Similar to these lecture notes, Reynolds applied defunctionalization to a CPS-transformed interpreter.
 The generalization of refunctionalization to use objects instead of functions was presented in a 2015 paper by Rendel, Trieflinger, and Ostermann entitled "Automatic Refunctionalization to a Language with Copattern Matching: With Applications to the Expression Problem".
 A fully formal account